CAV-Research-Lab/Safe-Reinforcement-Learning-using-Symbolic-Logical-Programming-for-Autonomous-Highway-Driving/README.md

 To set the hyperparameters of the network, you can change the parameters in the beginning part of the `DQN.py` file.
 Moreover, you can find different reward functions in the `agent.py` file and set them manually if needed.
 The reward functions are not according to the article, but you can simply modify them.
 You can also add your own methods to the agent class.

 The SLP core (mentioned in the article) file, as termed `symbolic_logical_programming.pl` can be found in the `prolog_files/` directory.
 If you need to develop the symbolic rules, you can add your own rules to the program.
 However, you should notice that the rules have been meticulously designed and there is no need for adding other rules.

-## Video results

-The following video show the performance of the autonomous vehicle in the highway scenario.
-The results show that not only is the driving completely safe, but also it is efficient.

 ## Reference
 If you like this repository and article, and you want cite it, please kindly make use of the follwing bibliography: